• Skip to primary navigation

 • 1/2 C. white wine

-• 1/2 C. cream (I used light, but you could use heavy, or half & half)
+• 1/2 C. cream or half & half

 Instructions

 1. Slice the white and light green portion of the leeks.
-Soak in water to remove sandy debris, then drain.
+Soak in water to remove debris, then drain.

 2. Melt butter and olive oil in soup pot.
 Add leeks and sauté until they soften.
 Add garlic, salt and pepper and cook another minute or two.

-3. Add chicken broth, white wine, thyme, and Old Bay seasoning.
+3. Add broth, white wine, thyme, and Old Bay seasoning.
 Bring to low boil, reduce heat, cover and simmer until potatoes are cooked and soft, about 15 minutes.

 4. Blend soup with immersion blender.
 Add cream.
 Stir to combine and heat through.
 Taste and adjust seasoning, if needed.